henri/spb/README.md

     - Bounce tracking prevention
     - Built in Tor client

-The most important of these is the built in Fingerpinrting prevention.
-This feature is something which would be great to see offered by default by other web browsers.
+The most important of these is the built in [Fingerpinrting prevention](https://brave.com/privacy-features/).
+It would be great to see more web browsers offering a similar feature.

 #### Why not FireFox as the default